 Do you want to have a party but not one that requires extensive meal planning?
 Do you not have enough seating to accommodate your ever-growing guest list?
+Or do you enjoy mixing, mingling, and introducing your friends to each other?

 You should also consider inviting your neighbors.
 It's a nice gesture, and since they'll be seeing people coming and going from your house, you can avoid hurting anyone's feelings for being left out.